mortedamos/blue-team/README.md

 The game has three objectives:

-- Use real world examples of the components of risk to educate the players.
+- Use real world examples of the components of risk to educate.
 - Use game mechanisms to reflect the elements of Information Security Security risk analysis process.
 - Make the experience fun and enjoyable to increase retention of that knowledge.